talk2rajeev/rt-autocomplete/README.md

 # rt-autocomplete (React Auto-complete component)
 It is a searchable autocomplete dropdown component based on React and TypeScript.
-It has ability to provide custom listItem component as props which makes it highly flexible and usable.
+It has ability to provide custom listItem component as props which makes it highly flexible and usable...

 # How to use ?
 please follow the doc.